-The preliminary examination is required.
-Students take their preliminary examinations during the fall of their third year in the program.
+The preliminary examination is required. .
 The chair/chairs of each thematic group will consult with students establish a one week window during the fall semesters in which students will complete the written portion of their preliminary exams.
-Responses are submitted electronically after having being electronically scanned for plagiarism.
+Responses are submitted electronically and may be electronically scanned for plagiarism.